 “Text Production and Destruction in Ancient Israel: Ritual and Political Dimensions.”
 Pages 111–39 in Social Theory and the Study of Israelite Religion: Essays in Retrospect and Prospect.
 Edited by S. M. Olyan.
 Society of Biblical Literature Resources for Biblical Study.
 Leiden: Brill, 2012.

 Images of Others: Iconic Politics in Ancient Israel.
 Biblical and Judaic Studies from the University of California, San Diego 11.
 Winona Lake, IN: Eisenbrauns, 2008. http://www.eisenbrauns.com/item/LEVIMAGES

 Society of Biblical Literature, American Schools of Oriental Research, American Academy of Religion, European Association of Biblical Studies.

-Dr. Levtow received a National Endowment for the Humanities Summer Stipend for archaeological research in Jerusalem and Paris in summer 2013.
+Nathaniel Levtow received a National Endowment for the Humanities Summer Stipend for archaeological research in Jerusalem and Paris in summer 2013.
 He is a Trustee of the W.F.
 Albright Institute of Archaeological Research in Jerusalem, where he held a U.S. State Department Educational and Cultural Affairs Fellowship in 2011 and 2001-2002.
 Before joining the UM faculty in 2006, he was a research fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
 In 2011 he received the University of Montana's Cox Educational Excellence Award for Teaching.
 He is the recipient of a Berlin Prize from the American Academy in Berlin (spring 2015) and will hold a National Endowment for the Humanities Fellowship in 2015-2016.